wwrechard/pydlm/doc/source/pydlm_user_guide.rst

 ----------------
 :class:`dlm` provides three predict functions: :func:`dlm.predict` and :func:`dlm.continuePredict` and :func:`dlm.predictN`.
 The last one is wrapper of the former two and is recommended to use.
+(The former two will be gradually deprecated).

 The :func:`dlm.predict` is a one-day ahead prediction function based on a user given date and feature set::